Signal briefing / Regional ISP

 The integrity of the ASN’s public registry data depends on this individual maintaining accurate and secure access.

-Readers should watch for modifications to the FE2316-RIPE person object—such as an email address change, a new organization affiliation, or removal from AS210333—because these could indicate a change in his operational role.
+Readers should watch for modifications to the FE2316-RIPE person entity—such as an email address change, a new organization affiliation, or removal from AS210333—because these could indicate a change in his operational role.
 His appearance as a contact for additional ASNs or IP prefixes would expand his influence surface.

 The appearance of a PeeringDB entry or a legal name for the ASN holder in a future registry update would provide crucial missing context.